-If you are following this blog, you know we like to keep things simple.
-We are not experts in many areas, which includes investing, but we are passionate learners.
-A few years back, we wrote a post about why it is smart to save with GCash.
-We explained in simple terms what it does and how it can help you deal with inflation.
+If you are following this blog, you know I like to keep things simple.
+I am not an expert in many areas in life – which include investing – but I am a passionate learner.
+Learning and sharing what I learned is what I do.
+A few years back, I wrote a post about why it is smart to save with GCash.
+I explained in simple terms what it does and how it can help you protect yourself from inflation.

 Today we will take a look at GCash’s investment feature called Ginvest.

 As a whole, an investor earns money in GInvest through Capital Gains.
 It means buying shares (or units) low and selling them high via the GCash app.
 Your money generally will earn from dividends or interests depending on which fund you have invested.

 To do this, you need to access GInvest in the GCash app and invest in the funds you are comfortable with.
 Those funds are managed by reputable asset management companies like ATRAM and BPI, so they are generally safe.